jayagart/BOOLEAN_FUNCTION_MINIMIZATION/README.md

 ## Result:

- The given logic functions are implemented using and their operations are verified using Verilog programming.
+ Thus The given logic functions are implemented using and their operations are verified using Verilog programming.